falstro/minute-http/README.md

   2. C++-style //-comment.
 This is in reality a TCL command which ignores all arguments.
 This also means that braces can be used to make the comment multi-line.
 Note that braces need to be balanced.
-  3. C-style /* */-comments.
+  3. C-style /\* \*/-comments.
 Same deal as with //-comments, this is in reality a TCL command, thus it'll be single line unless you use braces.
-To make sure we don't accidentally close the comment early, it checks that the last argument is a '*/' token.
+To make sure we don't accidentally close the comment early, it checks that the last argument is a '\*/' token.
 Furthermore, since it's actually a command the braces need to be balanced, and thus these comments do nest as opposed to their C brethren.
+(If you're reading the markdown source, note that the backslashes are for escaping the asterisk in markdown, and shouldn't actually be used in the config.)

 Virtual hosts
 -------------